toolmanGitHub/BDHoverViewController/README.txt

 3. An exclusive tough UIView with a UIActivityIndicator and UILabel for status.
 4. An exclusive touch UIView with a UIActivityIndicator, UILabel for status, and a UIProgressView

+BDHoverViewController makes extensive use of blocks in order to build the appropriate animations for when a style of hoverView changes from one to the other.

 License

 The below license is the new BSD license with the OSI recommended personalizations.